A Basic Overview

 As noted above, Missouri is a Diminished Value Recovery State.
 If your vehicle sustained collision damage due to the negligence of the other party, that other party (by and through their insurance company) owes you any Post-Repair Residual Diminished Value to your vehicle.
 IF the at-fault party is Not insured, there is NO coverage afforded, under the Missouri personal auto insurance policy, that would reimburse a policyholder for the financial damage of a Post-Repair Residual Diminished Value.

-NOTE: IF, for whatever reason, you are not able to recovery the Post-Repair Residual Diminished Value of your vehicle, check with your tax advisor.
+NOTE: IF, for whatever reason, you are not able to recover the Post-Repair Residual Diminished Value of your vehicle, check with your tax advisor.
 You may (operative word “may”) be able to deduct your Post-Repair Residual Diminished Value from your income taxes as an “Uncompensated Casualty Loss”.

 The Reported Case Law precedent in Missouri, that assures your Right to recover your Post-Repair Residual Diminished Value, from an at-Fault party, is … Rook v.
 John F. Oliver (556 S.W..2d 200) circa 1977.